 Having an inventory management system that syncs your in-store and online inventory goes a long way toward preventing these scenarios, but some substitutions are inevitable.

-Additionally, to save your staff time and effort, you want a system that automatically notifies customers when:
+To save your staff time and effort, you want a system that automatically notifies customers when:

-- Their order is received
+Their order is received.

-- Their order is prepared (and if there are any substitutions)
+Their order is prepared (and if there are any substitutions).

-- Their order is ready for pickup or out for delivery
+Their order is ready for pickup or out for delivery.

 For successful online sales, the process should be as transparent as possible.